emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/clustering.md

 ### Standardize your Data
 When performing multivariate analysis, having variables that are measured at different scales can influence the numerical stability and precision of the estimators.
 Standardizing the data prior to performing statistical analysis can often prevent this problem.

+!!!
+Warning
+    Do not forget to change the format of your numerical data and increase the number of decimal places before performing the standardization.
+Otherwise you may lose a lot of details on this process that can be crucial for the data analysis.

 !!! summary "Check these websites"
     * [Standardization Procedures](https://support.sas.com/rnd/app/stat/procedures/Standardization.html)